cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submission_per_journals.md

 List of journals included:

-- Astrophysical Journal Letters: ApJL
+- The Astrophysical Journal Letters: ApJL
-- Astronomical Journal: AJ
+- The Astronomical Journal: AJ
-- Astrophysical Journal: ApJ
+- The Astrophysical Journal: ApJ
-- Astrophysical Journal Supplement Series: ApJS
+- The Astrophysical Journal Supplement Series: ApJS
-- Planeterary Science: Planet.
+- The Planetary Science Journal: Planet.
 Sci.
 - Research notes of the AAS: Res.
 Notes